Stock truck rolls on SH1, Tongariro, road closed

-State Highway 1, Desert Rd, is closed after a stock truck rolled.
+State Highway 1, Desert Rd, is closed after a stock truck carrying cattle rolled.

 Police are now advising motorists to avoid the area as the road is expected to be closed for several hours as emergency services and veterinary staff clear the scene.